What Is My Email IP Address? Exploring Your IP Reputation

 Email Marketing Platform

 But if you’re using a reputable service like Campaign Refinery, you won’t need to worry about which IP address you’re using or how to manage it.
 We do that for you, and we only allow responsible senders on our platform.
-So, your emails will always be sent from a quality IP address.
+So, your emails will always be sent from a quality IP address pool.

 For those with self-hosted email marketing solutions, the process is a bit more hands-on.
 You’ll need to log into the control panel where you manage your email server, navigate to your mail server settings, and then look through the configuration details.
-Here, the IP address will be under the mail server configuration.
-This approach requires a bit more technical know-how but gives you direct access to the information.
-You can Google the exact steps to follow for your server management software.

 Finally, if you’re on a corporate email system, the setup will be unique.
 The best way to find the email server’s IP address is to consult your IT department.
 Some corporations also have internal tools or portals to display this kind of information, but you’ll need special access.

-A quick note on IP versions: When checking your IP address, you might come across a long string of digits and letters that don’t look like the IPs you’ve seen before.
-That’s IPv6.
 It’s the newer version of IP, designed to tackle the shortage of IP addresses in IPv4.
 Its addresses consist of eight groups of four hexadecimal digits, separated by colons — for example, 2001:0db8:85a3:0000:0000:8a2e:0370:7334.
 Don’t be alarmed by the length.
 The same basic reputation rules apply to both versions of the Internet Protocol.

 Understanding Email IP Reputation

 IP reputation is essentially how mailbox providers and ESPs view the trustworthiness of your email server’s IP address.
-A good IP reputation means ISPs see your server as a reliable sender and are more likely to deliver your emails to people’s inboxes — high deliverability.
-On the other hand, a bad IP reputation suggests your server might be sending spam or unwanted emails.
-So, ISPs block your emails or send them to the spam folder.
+A good IP reputation means ISPs see your server as a trusted sender and are more likely to deliver your emails to people’s inboxes — high deliverability.

 This reputation is built over time based on: